thabotr/naf-api/Readme.md

 # NAF API

 # Glossary
-- 🔐 endpoint requires basic authentication
+- 🔐 endpoint requires basic authentication.
+To use username `testHandle` and password `testToken` by default as basic auth credentials
 - 🔒 endpoint passes credentials through basic authentication
 - **&lt;timestamp>** is a datetime string of format 'Y-m-d H-M-S'
 - **&lt;validHandle>** is a string which matches regexp 'w/[a-zA-Z0-9-_]+'